 Anima Vox is an innovative flute and soprano duo specializing in seamless concert experiences and free improvisation.
 Flutist Tadeu Coelho and soprano Carole Ott blend their voices in ways that are simultaneously striking and ethereal.
 Always striving to diversity the chamber music field, the duo's repertoire ranges from Gregorian Chant to free improvisation and everything in between.
-Recent concert projects include Between Two Worlds and Burning Bright. more...
+Recent concert projects include Between Two Worlds, Lullabies for Little Ones, and Burning Bright. more...

 Dr. Carole Ott is Associate Director of Choral Activities at the University of North Carolina at Greensboro.
 Her degrees include the Master of Music and Doctor of Musical Arts in conducting from the University of Michigan where she studied with Jerry Blackstone. more...